ZimingY/personal-learning/leetcode/problem/26 Remove Duplicates from Sorted Array/notes.md

 input is usually __overwritten__ by the output.

 the strict definition of in-place algorithms includes all algorithms with __O(1)__ space complexity.

+## always first check if input is valid

+        if not A:
+            return 0